LoyaltyDeadShot/sk_robbery/README.md

 ### How to install?
 Clone or download this repository

-Add sc_robbery to your resources directory
+Add sk_robbery to your resources directory

 Add this in your server.cfg :
 ```
-ensure sc_robbery
+ensure sk_robbery
 ```